 Where to stay in Foz do Iguaçu, Brazil

-The best backpacker hostel in Foz do Iguaçu in Brazil, is the Concept Design Hostel & Suites.
+The best hostel in Foz do Iguaçu in Brazil is the Concept Design Hostel & Suites.
 This popular place is clean, modern and cool, with a swimming pool and a tasty breakfast.
 It has even been voted the best hostel in Brazil.

-If you are looking for a hotel closer to the airport, try the fabulous Complexo Eco Cataratas Resort.
-For Foz do Iguaçu city centre, the superb Bogari Hotel has an excellent on-site restaurant.
+If you are looking for a hotel closer to the airport, try the superb Complexo Eco Cataratas Resort.
+For Foz do Iguaçu city centre, the fabulous Bogari Hotel has an excellent on-site restaurant.

 How to get to Iguazu Falls from Brazil side (Foz do Iguaçu)